waimea-wmbutler/level-2-programming-assessment/README-template.md

 The project is written in the [Kotlin](https://kotlinlang.org) programming language and demonstrates a number of **advanced programming techniques**:
 - Modifying data stored in collections
-- Storing multi-dimensional data in collections
 - Creating functions that use parameters and/or return values
 - Using non-trivial string manipulation
 - Using additional non-core libraries

-** EDIT LIST ABOVE TO MATCH YOUR PROJECT**

 ---